 Personalising the website by targeting the behavior of the customer

 Customisation and personalisation of the website is the process of creating a customised experience for the visitor of the website.
 Without providing a single, broad experience for the website personalisation, it permits the companies in presenting the visitors with a unique experience, crafting as per the needs and requirements of the customer.
-For the personalisation of the website, it is ideal to increase the relevance that helps in decreasing the bounce rate and elevate the conversion rate and all one wants is to be clear about the goals.
+For the personalisation of the website, it is ideal to increase the relevance that helps in decreasing the bounce rate and elevating the conversion rate and all one wants is to be clear about the goals.

 With personalisation segments, it has an attributed to: